rndme/cia/README.md

 * Give more than one handler when subscribing to an event ex:`.on("ADD", [fnValidate, fnDraw])`
 * Reducer definition object can have an array of many reducers under one type property name.
 * Reduce on given event type(s) only the next time they happen with `.once(event, reducer)`
-* Reduce on a dependent event type only after another type with `.after(needyEvent, strWaitEvent, reducer)`
+* Reduce on a dependent event only _after_ another type w/ `.after(needyEvent, strWaitEvent, reducer)`
-* Reduce on an event only before another type has fired with `.before(event, strWaitEvent, reducer)`
+* Reduce on an event only before another type has fired w/ `.before(event, strWaitEvent, reducer)`
 * `before()` and `after()` also take function conditionals for _waiting_ instead of a string type name
 * Context-free reducer invocation means you can bind `this` in your reducers without drawbacks.
 * `.now()` is just like `.on()` except that it dispatches immediately after subscribing